 It doesn't matter if the pain in your shins is new or old.
 The Tendonitis Dynamic of shin splints is reversible and is curable.

 The muscles on the anterior (front) of your shins lay close against the bone.
-The tendon of the Tibialis Anterior muscle is thin connective tissue attachment where muscle meets bone along the length of your shin (tibia) bone.
+Focus on the tendon of the Tibialis Anterior muscle that is a thin connective tissue attachment where muscle meets bone along the length of your shin (tibia) bone.

 The connective tissue that wraps the bone, periostium, can get irritated, inflamed, and can potentially get rip and tear injury if to much force is applied by the muscle (over and over during exercise.